microsoft/fhir-starter/README.md

 ## FHIR-Starter Details
-The FHIR-Starter scripts are designed for and tested from the Azure Cloud Shell - Bash Shell environment.
+The FHIR-Starter scripts are designed and tested for the Azure Cloud Shell - Bash Shell environment.
 The following services will be set up in the **FHIR-Starter** deploy process.
 Detailed deployment instuctions are located in the [Readme.md](./scripts/Readme.md) within the scripts directory.

 1) Azure API for FHIR
 2) Azure Key Vault (users can select to use an existing keyvault as long as they have Purge Secrets access)